 - In-house digitization of the post-1700 registers by a team of volunteers.
 You can see more about their experience in the below video:

 - A short talk about the project delivered by the borough archivist at a conference on manorial records at The National Archives in September 2018

 - A Conisbrough Court Roll day at the Doncaster Heritage Festival 2019, featuring talks by the borough archivist, Shirley Jones of Wakefield, and crime & punishment expert John Brown, accompanied by period music from the Doncaster Waites

-- A display of original rolls from 1452 and 1513 at the Heritage Doncaster roadshow at the Mansion House in September this year
+- A display of original rolls from 1452 and 1513 at the Heritage Doncaster roadshow at the Mansion House in September 2019

 - A website is being developed to allow everyone to see the images of the rolls that have been conserved and of the later registers that have been photographed by volunteers